Have you ever wished that there was a magic wand you could wave over your computer to make your writing and admin for WordPress more efficient?

 This plugin does exactly what it says on the tin – it lets you change the font in the visual editor write field.

 Once installed, you can increase or decrease the font size via a box on the write screen, but it doesn’t affect the font size your readers will see.
-This is great for those who struggle to write in a smaller font size.
+This is great for those who struggle to write in smaller font size.

 Visual Editor Font Size is free to download.